Pourya-swe/Omni-Food-365/README.md

+# Omni-Food-365

-# A professional landing page for a food related start-up with help of HTML, CSS and JavaScript which follows the development and design principle.
+**Introduction:** A professional landing page. for a food related start-up with help of HTML, CSS and JavaScript which follows the development and design principle.

-## Q1: How did I come up with this project?

-I basically followed along a course online to be able to create this project with the help of the instructor of that course.

-## Q2: What did I learn and practice here in this project?
+## Q1: What did I learn and practice here in this project?

 To indicate to some of it I would say that I **learned** and **practice**: